 The tropical side of JungleBird’s menu skews lighter in flavor and more local in its ingredients.
 “Tropical drinks are refreshing, light and crisp on the palate with fresh, fruity notes,” he says.
 “Tiki, on the other hand, focuses more on robust flavors and rich textures.”

 In a tropical bar, you won’t find over-the-top glassware and garnishes of the Polynesian Tiki style.
 You’re more likely to see Highball-inspired cocktails based on how people in the Caribbean drink on a daily basis: rum with tamarind juice; scotch with coconut water; vodka with soursop juice.

-To develop a familiar atmosphere, JungleBird sticks to a Puerto Rican aesthetic, with a touch of the more popular Tiki thrown in for good measure.
-“We fused it with our idea of the tropical—the flora, fauna and native Taíno Indian culture,” says Rivera.
+To develop a familiar atmosphere, JungleBird sticks to a Puerto Rican aesthetic, with a touch of Tiki.
+“We fused it with our idea of tropical—the flora, fauna and native Taíno Indian culture,” says Rivera.

 “The Caribbean had its own native mixological traditions, before Tiki,” says Rafa García Febles, a drink history obsessive and bartender at New York City’s Covina.
 Cuba, where the Mojito and Canchánchara originated, had the most developed drinks, constituting what he calls a “parallel canon” to Don the Beachcomber’s style.

 Lumping tropical drinks in with Tiki “erases the important contributions made by Caribbean drink makers,” says Febles.
 Bars like JungleBird are undoing the shallow understanding of all tropical-style cocktails as “vacation drinks” by reclaiming the distinction.

 In Brooklyn, Diamond Reef (from the team behind Attaboy) has cultivated a tropical style without pursuing too much headiness.
 Instead, it’s a means of taking a more casual approach to high-end cocktail culture.